mariaciceri/pin_head_list/README.md

 ## Responsiveness

-+ The page is responsive and works as well in small screens as in big ones;
++ The page is responsive and works as well in small screens as in big ones.

 ![Gif of the responsiveness of the page](/docs/images/clip.gif)